The purpose of the Noticing Nature series to spark interest and provide simple activities to be enjoyed by teens.

 Hiking offers numerous physical and mental health benefits, is educational, and fun for all ages.
 Hiking is the perfect activity for teens and tweens because you don’t have to be an athlete, form a team, spend hours practicing for it, and it’s free!
 Plus, the whole family can be involved!
 Sports are not everyone’s thing, especially for teens who aren’t a part of some kind of team.
 Hiking is something can be enjoyed by most anyone no matter the skill level.

 From what I’ve noticed over the years, the simple act of going outside is no longer alluring to teens or maybe their parents these days if it’s not tied to a sport.
 I’ve noticed the soccer field and local sports gym so full, that finding a place to park is difficult.
-Even with our small homeschool group, my kids (14 & 15) are always the oldest.
-Let’s change that!
+I’ve even found that when hiking with our small homeschool group, my kids are usually the oldest.

 My kids aren’t always leaping at the chance to go on a hike every single time.
 We always have a good time once there, but they’re still teenagers.
 It’s hard to compete with whatever is on the screen, or the comfort of the couch.
 You may have to take the initiative, and say, “Hey, we’re going on a short hike today, and you get to choose to enjoy yourself or not”.
 I haven’t had to do that, but there may come I time when I might.
 Just remember, if you’re looking for an activity that EVERYONE can participate in, hiking happens to be one of those things.
 How sad it would be to lose a generation who knows nothing about or can appreciate God’s beautiful creation!